invictus-anic3tus/tempus/README.md

 My name is Anicetus, and I love hardware.
 The Anicept Tempus is my newest addition to my brand, and the first devboard PCB!
 There are others out there, and many are probably much better.
 But I felt it was high time I had one of my _own._ It might not beat the competition in price, features, quality, you name it; but there comes a certain satisfaction when you can wear (more like tout at this point) a semi-stylish, functional, and helpful item that you can point to and confidently say: "I created this from scratch."

-And so, the Tempus is a small yet powerful ESP32 devboard PCB, equipped with all the features that a modern digital smartwatch would need.
+And so, the Tempus is a small yet powerful ESP32 devboard PCB + case, equipped with all the features that a modern digital smartwatch would need.
 Fully able to track steps and gestures, voice text, make beeps and alerts with a buzzer, power a round touchscreen, and, of course, tell time, it's the ideal replacement for a multi-hundred-dollar smartwatch with the same features.

 ## Features